IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 How does TEConcept support IO-Link development?

-- Development phase: Stack integration (Device & Master), electronics & software development, IODD design
+- Development Phase: Stack integration (Device & Master), electronics & software development, IODD design

-- Validation phase: Certified protocol, EMC, and physical layer tests
+- Validation Phase: Certified protocol, EMC, and Physical Layer tests

-- Market launch: Documentation, sales training, troubleshooting
+- Market Launch: Documentation, sales training, troubleshooting

 What are the IO-Link stacks from TEConcept?

-- IO-Link Device Stack – for sensors and actuators (Specification V1.1.5)
+- IO-Link Device Stack – for sensors and actuators (Spec V1.1.5)

 - IO-Link Master Stack – for master systems and automation devices